 How to View the HTTP Request and Response of an Issue in Netsparker Standard

 - In the Issues panel, select an Issue.
-The Issue is displayed in the Vulnerability tab of the Central panel.
-(Depending on your monitor size, you may want to resize the panes in the window, so that you can see it better.)
+The Issue is displayed in the Vulnerability tab of the Central Panel.
+(Depending on your monitor size, you may want to resize the panels in the window, so that you can see it better.)

 - Select the HTTP Request/Response tab.
-The HTTP Request and Response panes are displayed, showing the Request and Response the scanner received from the target server.
-(You may wish to close the Dashboard, Sitemap, Knowledge Base, Issues or Logs panes for a better view.)
+The HTTP Request and Response panels are displayed, showing the Request and Response the scanner received from the target server.
+(You may wish to close the Dashboard, Sitemap, Knowledge Base, Issues or Logs panels for a better view.)

 - Depending on the Issue you've selected and the Response content, other tabs may be displayed allowing you to view the Request and Response in different ways:

 - Click, for example, the XML tab